nhsx/skunkworks-long-stayer-risk-stratification-baseline/README.md

 Simple baseline models were implemented using commonly available packages including [scikit-learn 1.1.1](https://scikit-learn.org/), [CatBoost 1.0.6](https://catboost.ai) and [XGBoost 1.3.3](https://xgboost.readthedocs.io/en/stable/).

-Models were trained with default parameters and evaluated on the test set.
+Models were trained with default parameters and evaluated on the validation set.
 The best performing model was then tuned using 5-fold crossvalidation implemented with `GridSearchCV` on the training set.
+The final performance was measured on the test set.

 * A series of **regression** models were developed to predict **Length of Stay (days)**.
 * A series of **classification** models were developed to predict a **risk score** of becoming a long-stayer, according to the following mapping: